gregr/dbKanren/README.md

     * safety analysis of relations referenced during query/materialization
   * randomized variants of interleaving or depth-first search

+* support small tables, particularly for finite domains
+* fixed point computation

 * place-based concurrency/parallelism?
 * thread-safe table retrieval

-* `state-pending-run` before splitting search on any disj
-  * instead, maybe even go so far as to `state-enumerate` before?

-* remaining loose ends necessary for full expressiveness
-  * fixed point computation
-  * strategy w/ flexible goal ordering
-  * these are defined in the "evaluation" section below
+* tee/piping output logs to file
+* background worker threads/places for materialization
+* metadata.scm protocol versioning for automatic update/migration
+* documentation and examples
+  * small tsv data example for testing materialization
+* support an interactive stepping/user-choice "strategy"
+  * both for debugging and devising new strategies

 * how do we express columns of suffix type?
   * it would have this representation type: `#(suffix count len)`